Bruno-Biscaia/organo/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-this project is hosted on Vercel.
+This project is hosted on Vercel.
 Access at:https://organo-sage.vercel.app/

 ## Available Scripts